matismasters/prog1_swapscore/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://) file for details.
+This project is licensed under the MIT License